syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-visual-studio.md

 ## Install Syncfusion Blazor Packages in the App

 Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
-In order to use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
+To use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
 Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details.

 To add Blazor Calendar component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Calendars](https://www.nuget.org/packages/Syncfusion.Blazor.Calendars/) and then install it.

 ## Register Syncfusion Blazor Service

-* Open **~/_Imports.razor** file and import the `Syncfusion.Blazor` namespace.
+Open **~/_Imports.razor** file and import the `Syncfusion.Blazor` namespace.

 {% tabs %}
 {% highlight razor tabtitle="~/_Imports.razor" %}